 Students who cannot be picked up by 4:00 p.m. will remain in the Junior School library under teacher supervision.
 Parents need to inform homeform teachers and Ms. Campbell of this arrangement.
 The Junior School library is open until 5:00 p.m.
-On school days leading into long weekends, students must be picked up at 2:30 p.m.
+On school days leading into long weekends, dismissal is at 2:15 p.m. and students must be picked up at 2:30 p.m.